Qatar Chamber Participates In Arab-Austrian Economic Forum

 Date

-Vienna: Qatar Chamber participated in the 33rd General Assembly meeting, the 34th Board of Directors meeting of the Arab-Austrian Chamber of Commerce (AACC), and the 14th Arab-Austrian Economic Forum in Vienna.
+(MENAFN- Gulf Times) Qatar Chamber chairman sheikh Khalifa bin Jassim al-Thani has led a delegation to the 33rd General Assembly meeting, the 34th Board of Directors meeting of the Arab-Austrian Chamber of Commerce (AACC), and the 14th Arab-Austrian Economic Forum in Vienna.

-Chairman of Qatar Chamber HE sheikh Khalifa bin Jassim Al Thani led the Chamber's delegation at the meetings
+The forum is the AACC's largest international conference, exhibition, and networking event, which offers a unique platform for knowledge exchange, networking and deepening of Austro-Arab relations in economy, trade, culture and diplomacy.

-The AACC's General Assembly is a pivotal gathering of Austrian and Arab board members to discuss, plan and shape the future directions of Austro-Arab cooperation and the Arab Ambassadors Council.
+The AACC's general assembly was a pivotal gathering of Austrian and Arab board members to discuss, plan and shape the future directions of Austro-Arab cooperation and the Arab Ambassadors Council.

-During these meetings, both sides discussed aspects of cooperation in economic and commercial fields, including sectors such as energy, renewable energy, sustainable innovation to reduce emissions, gas-to-hydrogen transformation, and modern nuclear power.
+During these meetings, both sides discussed aspects of co-operation in economic and commercial fields, including energy, renewable energy, and sustainable innovation to reduce emissions, gas-to-hydrogen transformation, and modern nuclear power sectors.

-The economic relations between Qatar and Austria have seen remarkable development, especially in recent years.
-Trade exchange between the two countries in 2023 amounted to QR 503 million.
+It is noteworthy that the economic relations between Qatar and Austria have seen remarkable development, especially in recent years.
+Trade exchange between the two countries in 2023 amounted to QR503mn.
 Austrian exports to Qatar primarily consisted of timber and tourist vehicles, while Qatar's exports to Austria included chemical compounds, ethylene polymers, and vinyl chloride polymers.

 Legal Disclaimer: